Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 For example:
   - You want to place a **timeline with SLAM.**
   - **onClick,** each **year** in the timeline should fade in **different content.**
-  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation event and its own following animations.)
+  - (In geolocative AR this would be easy to do - just set up a lot of POIs, each with its own animation and animation event.)

 The problem:
   - For a given **trigger image** you can only have **one POI.**